 ‘Home should be an anchor, a port in the storm, a refuge, a happy place in which to dwell, a place where we are loved and where we can love’ – Marvin J Ashton

-We all have them but my personal lottery win fantasy?
+I’m sure we all have them but my personal lottery win fantasy?
 To buy a remote plot of land and build my very own home, from scratch.
 Somewhere in the rambling English countryside, using lots of cool slate, rich oak and neutral colours with a big, open plan dining area.
-I’ve always wanted a photo wall too, full of eclectic, mismatched frames and happy memories.
+I’ve always wanted a photo wall too, filled with eclectic, mismatched frames and happy memories.
 The bathroom would be a sanctuary of Moroccan inspired tiles, with a roll top bath and walk in shower.
 My shiny new Aga would be the focal point of the kitchen, alongside the rows of copper pans hanging above the rustic worktops.
-Outside would be home to my chickens and freshly grown herbs and vegetables, whilst the kids relaxed in the hammocks and the cats hunted.
+Outside would be home to many chickens and freshly grown herbs and vegetables, whilst the kids relaxed in the hammocks and the cats hunted.
 Can you tell I’ve thought about this a lot?

 So, back to reality!
 On Friday, I headed over to EventCity in Manchester to spend the day at the Ideal Home Show.
 This is an exhibition designed to showcase some of the very best retailers in the industry and the latest innovations, alongside plenty of demonstrations, helping you find your own home inspiration.

-As I entered EventCity, I found myself in the food section.
-The first stall I noticed belonged one of my local favourites – The Chocolate Cafe in Ramsbottom.
-I adore their array of handmade chocolate bars, from Columbia 100% to Manchester Tart.
+As I entered EventCity, I immediately found myself in the food section.
+The first stall I noticed belonged one of my local favourites, The Chocolate Cafe.
+Based in the beautiful Lancashire town of Ramsbottom (don’t laugh), I adore their array of handmade chocolate bars, from Columbia 100% to Manchester Tart.
 The girls and I have visited The Chocolate Cafe on many occasion and ironically, I met my lovely friend Lewis there for lunch just last week.
 Highly recommended if you’re in the area.

 Along with fresh fruit and vegetables, there was a multitude of goodies on offer.
 I enjoyed an iced latte, honey cashew nuts, fresh feta and spent a small fortune on American candy.
 Alongside the Gregg Wallace restaurant, The Dukes Head and street food stalls, you certainly wouldn’t go hungry!